c7sepe2/Imalys_ESIS-Software-Tools/README.md

 ### Get Started

-The easiest way to learn about *Imalys* is to run one of the [tutorials](Imalys_Tutorial.pdf).
-Copy and extract the [tutorial archive](tutorial.zip) to a place where you have writing permissions and follow the description.
+The easiest way to learn about *Imalys* is to run one of the [tutorials](tutorial/README.md).
+Copy and extract the [tutorial archive]() to a place where you have writing permissions and follow the description.
 The archive includes image data, process chains, binary files and a stepwise description how to use them.
 The only thing you have to add is the [GDAL library](https://github.com/OSGeo/GDAL).

 ### Installation

-The *Imalys* [binary files](binaries) need no installation.
+The *Imalys* [binary files](binaries/README.md) need no installation.
 They can be simply copied to your */usr/local/bin* directory.
 To run *Imalys* the GDAL library must be available under your */usr/bin/* directory.
 The GDAL library can be obtained from [GitHub](https://github.com/OSGeo/GDAL).
 If you run Quantum-Gis the library is already installed.
-For details please refer to our [tutorials](Imalys_Tutorial.pdf).
+For details please refer to our [manual](documents/README.md).

 ### Usage

 Each tutorial comes with explanations for this process.
 The tutorials describe in depth the installation, use and combination of all *Imalys* tools.
-For expert users the background of important algorithms is explained at the [background](Imalys_Background) document.
-An online documentation is available at [GitLab](Imalys_Background).
+For expert users the background of important algorithms is explained at the [background](documents/backgroud/README.md) document.
+An online documentation is available at [GitLab]().

 ### Changelog